 Follow a blog

 Elite developers blog are great knowledge sources that you should follow and learn from them.
-Some of the rock stars they don’t really have their blog.
+Some of the rock stars they don’t have their blog.
 Instead, they use Twitter for daily updates.

 - Dave Cheney: Dave Cheney | The acme of foolishness